 - Business-related liability

 If you run a business out of your home, yurt insurance won’t cover any liability-related mishaps.
 To protect your home against flood or earthquake damage, you’ll need a flood insurance or earth movement policy.
-Flood insurance policies are only available through the National Flood Insurance Program, which is a part of FEMA.
 Yurt owners located in areas prone to flooding may want to seriously consider getting a policy.

 What Are the Benefits of Yurt Insurance?